PF

 Instructions

-1. 1Heat oven to 350°F. Mist a 12-cup muffin pan very thoroughly with cooking spray.
+1. 1Preheat the oven to 350°F and mist a 12-cup muffin pan thoroughly with cooking spray.

 Nutrition — Per Serving